jaiswar12344/Diet-Recommendation-System/README.md

 # 🥗 Diet Recommendation System

-A Machine Learning-powered system that recommends personalized diet plans and recipes based on user preferences and nutritional goals.
-Developed as part of my internship at **Feynn Labs** under the guidance of **Mr. Sanjay Basumatary**, this project combines data science, intelligent modeling, and web deployment into one complete solution.
+Developed an ML-powered system to recommend personalized diet plans based on nutritional goals and user preferences.
+Performed data cleaning, feature engineering, and model training using Scikit-learn.
+Built a user-friendly web interface with Streamlit and deployed the solution on Hugging Face Spaces.
+The system allows users to input dietary preferences and returns relevant, nutritionally balanced meal suggestions with visual insights.
+Achieved high model accuracy and created a scalable architecture for future health integrations.
 ---

 ## 🔍 Project Summary (For Portfolio)